OML-Team/open-metric-learning/README.md

 |        `ViTExtractor.from_pretrained("vitb8_dino")`         |          0.689           |       0.599        |    0.506     |  0.313   |
 |    `ResnetExtractor.from_pretrained("resnet50_moco_v2")`    |          0.493           |       0.267        |    0.264     |  0.149   |
 | `ResnetExtractor.from_pretrained("resnet50_imagenet1k_v1")` |          0.515           |       0.284        |    0.455     |  0.247   |

+**The metrics may be different from the ones reported by papers, because the version of train/val split and usage of bounding boxes may differ.
+Particularly, we used bounding boxes during the evaluation.*

 ### How to use models from Zoo?